 For a very long time, the main choice when it came to noise reduction was between DxO PureRAW and Topaz DeNoise AI.

-However, as of April 2023 and the release of AI powered noise reduction in Lightroom 12.3, the choice is not so clear cut.
-Lightroom puts on a very strong performance, so much so that for users who are already invested in the Lightroom ecosystem you might not even need an additional noise reduction tool.
+Lightroom’s AI tool certainly puts on a very strong performance, so much so that users who are already invested in the Lightroom ecosystem might not even need an additional noise reduction tool.

 Of course, this does depend on the photos you are editing and how much control you want over the process.